wp-plugins/wordpress-football-leagues/readme.txt

 === Wordpress Football Leagues ===
 Contributors: ajthomascouk
 Tags: widget, football, soccer
-Stable tag: 0.1.2
+Stable tag: 0.1.3

-A plugin to display the a chosen football league.
+It's here, the plugin thats been missing from wordpress!
+A plugin to display a football league table, specified by you.

 == Description ==